 It is very important to understand that every single patient is unique!
 Be careful of what I call “standard treatment” or “standard of care” and put more emphasis on “personalized treatment.”
-Two people with the same disease, undergoing the same treatment, can have widely different outcomes.
-One possible reason is that the DNA makeup is different in every person.
-Finding the right treatment for your specific DNA is extremely important.
-(More on this topic below in the “Precision Medicine” section)
+Two people with the same disease undergoing the same treatment can have widely different outcomes.
+The DNA makeup is different for every person.
+Finding the right treatment for your specific DNA is extremely important. (more on this topic in the “Precision Medicine” tab)

 I strongly feel that each person should take their health situation into their own hands.
-You should listen to all advice given, but then you (and your loved ones) should make the decision on what your next move should be.
-You should not make your health decisions based exclusively on one doctor’s opinion, or one family member, or one friend, or me.
+You should listen to all advice given, but then you (and your loved ones) should make the decision on what the next move should be.
+Please do not make health decisions based exclusively on one doctor’s opinion, or one family member, or one friend, or me.
 Take all the input from everyone, but again, you make the calls going forward.
 This is what I refer to as “taking control of your health situation.”

 Your Diagnosis: What you should do first!